javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 - **Name a variable by its type: `str`, `num`...**

     Give them a try.
-A young ninja may wonder -- do such names make the code worse?
-Actually, yes!
+A young initiate may wonder -- are such names really useful for a ninja?
+Indeed, they are!

     Sure, the variable name still means something.
 It says what's inside the variable: a string, a number or something else.
 But when an outsider tries to understand the code, he'll be surprised to see that there's actually no information at all!
+And will ultimately fail to alter your well-thought code.

-    Indeed, the value type is easy to find out by debugging.
+    The value type is easy to find out by debugging.
 But what's the meaning of the variable?
 Which string/number does it store?

     There's just no way to figure out without a good meditation!

 - **...But what if there are no more such names?** Just add a number: `data1, item2, elem5`...

 ## Attention test

-Only a truly attentive programmer should be able to understand the code.
+Only a truly attentive programmer should be able to understand your code.
 But how to check that?

 **One of the ways -- use similar variable names, like `date` and `data`.**